francoiscolombo/fc-automation/README.md

 # Automaton

-## how to run it?

-the tool is packaged as two simple standalone jar files.

-to run it you need a jre 11.

-to run the agent, use the following command:

-    java -jar automaton.jar --agent --port=8071 --output=./automaton-agent

-to run the master (and send the playbook to the agents), use the following command:

-    java -jar automaton.jar --playbook=<path to your playbook>

 ## what is the purpose of this project?

 this project provides a command line interface for automating common tasks.